teociaps/SwaggerUI.Themes/README.md

 ```

 > [!NOTE]
-> Only custom styles that inherit from the `ModernStyle` class will include additional JavaScript.
+> Only custom styles that inherit from the `ModernStyle` class will be able to include additional JavaScript.
 >
-> Custom styles that inherit from the `Style` or `NoJsModernStyle` classes will apply the common style (classic or modern) without adding any JavaScript.
+> Custom styles that inherit from the `Style` class will apply the common classic style without adding any JavaScript.

 ## Contributing
 If you have any suggestions, bug reports, or contributions, feel free to open an [issue](https://github.com/teociaps/SwaggerUI.Themes/issues) or submit a [pull request](https://github.com/teociaps/SwaggerUI.Themes/pulls)